 Her voice echoed off the cold stone walls surrounding her, and Kagome wrinkled her nose.
 With a heavy sigh as she swung her backpack over her shoulder, she reached for the ladder and started the long climb out of the well.

 She should be used to InuYasha's constant picking.
 She'd put up with it for nearly a year, since the day she first fell through the Bone Eater's Well on her fifteenth birthday.
 InuYasha tended to be brash and surly, disagreeable and grouchy, but he also had his moments.
 Kagome winced as she braced her hands on the ledge and hoisted herself out of the darkness.

 'Okay, he does have his moments.
 I just wish he'd choose to have them more often.'

-Running up the stairs and sliding open the well-house doors, Kagome squinted as she stepped outside into the bright sunshine.
-Everything looked exactly the same as it had two weeks ago---the last time she'd come home.
-Goshinboku swayed in the afternoon breeze.
-Kagome brushed off her bleak thoughts and pulled the doors closed before skipping down the steps and striding toward the shrine.
+Jogging up the stairs and sliding open the well-house doors, Kagome squinted as she stepped outside into the bright sunshine.
+Everything looked exactly the same as it had two weeks ago—the last time she'd come home.
+The shrine grounds were neat and tidy, as always.
+The flowers bloomed in the bed around Goshinboku as the ancient tree's branches swayed in the gentle afternoon breeze.
+It simply wasn't a day that lent itself to gloomy thoughts or feelings of anger.
+Too bad that's exactly where her thoughts were.
+With a sigh, Kagome brushed off her bleak thoughts and pulled the doors closed before skipping down the steps and striding toward the shrine.

 'Pocky, of course, for Shippou . . .
 Sango didn't really ask for anything, but I know she loves the body wash.
 I'll get her another bottle of that.
 Miroku . . .
 I should get him some ointment.
 He's been slapped more often this week than he has in a long, long time.'